iati-data-access/iati-data-access.github.io/docs/README.md

 <DownloadFile />

 ## Methodology
-The site also contains a detailed methodology for flattening IATI data into Excel format.
+Detailed information on the methodology for flattening IATI data into Excel format can be found in the Methodology section.

 <p class="center-logo">
 	<img src="/powered-by-iati.png" alt="Powered by IATI Data" />